CannyChiu/TechnicalTalentPartnerHub/README.md

 * [The engineering manager's attention budget](https://newsletter.manager.dev/p/the-engineering-manager-s-attention-budget): I partner with Engineering people leaders daily in my role as a HR Partner.
 The role of a "manager" is multi-faceted, it involves being able to leverage a toolbox of skills: Delivery, People, Support, Technical Direction and future thinking and knowing WHEN to prioritize skills.
 I often see managers that are only good at 1 of the skills or fails to adjust based on the needs of the situation.
 * [The Shift to Managing Managers](https://kevingoldsmith.substack.com/p/the-shift-to-managing-managers): I work with Executives, Directors and Senior Managers everyday.
 The skills that make you a good individual contributor or a good middle manager are not the same skills needed to be excellent at managing other people leaders.
 It's a new toolkit you have to hone.
 * [GROW Model For Coaching](https://www.coachingcultureatwork.com/the-grow-model/): great model and framing for 1:1s to encourage ownership from the receipient of the coaching.
+* [Strategic Talent Acquisition - Internal vs External Hiring considerations](https://hashtagpeople.substack.com/p/strategic-people-decisions-5-build): before any recruiting efforts, a manager should be considering the implications of hiring for a role.
+The framework in the article is a tangible way for a recruiter to uplevel the intake discussion and play the role of a thought partner rather than req filler

 ## **A curated collection of resources on Diversity, Inclusion & Equity:**
 * [Tips for job seekers, recruiters and leaders on building a diverse & inclusive workforce (Ceridian)](https://www.ceridian.com/ca/blog/job-seekers-recruiters-leaders-inclusive-workplace): shameless plug, I wrote the article when I was a Pride ERG Co-Chair at my last company